tomerfir/dds-profile-tester/README.md

 ## RTI Connext DDS Professional

-This project uses RTI Connext DDS Professional, which is © 1996-2025 Real-Time Innovations, Inc. All rights reserved.
+This project uses RTI Connext DDS Professional, which is ¬© 1996-2025 Real-Time Innovations, Inc. All rights reserved.

-- RTI, Real-Time Innovations, Connext, Connext Drive, NDDS, the RTI logo, 1RTI, and the phrase ìYour Systems.
-Working as one.î are registered trademarks, trademarks, or service marks of Real-Time Innovations, Inc.
+- RTI, Real-Time Innovations, Connext, Connext Drive, NDDS, the RTI logo, 1RTI, and the phrase ‚ÄúYour Systems.
+Working as one.‚Äù are registered trademarks, trademarks, or service marks of Real-Time Innovations, Inc.
 - The software described in this project is furnished solely under and subject to RTI's standard terms and conditions available at [https://www.rti.com/terms](https://www.rti.com/terms) and in accordance with your License Acknowledgement Certificate (LAC) and Maintenance and Support Certificate (MSC), except to the extent otherwise agreed to in writing by RTI.
 - RTI software may contain independent, third-party software or code that are subject to third-party license terms and conditions, including open source license terms and conditions.
 Copies of applicable third-party licenses and notices are located at [https://community.rti.com/documentation](https://community.rti.com/documentation).
 It is your responsibility to ensure that your use of third-party software complies with the corresponding third-party license terms and conditions.